Thursday, March 21, 2024

 with two of these having an adjacent room for 2 children, furnished with bunk beds.

 These children’s rooms each share their main room’s bathroom.
-There is a fourth twin room, also en suite as well, so this venue is able to cater for 8 adults and 4 children.
+There is a fourth twin room, also with own en suite as well, so this Lodge is able to cater for a maximum of 8 adults and 4 children.

 Note however, that only a maximum of 10 people are allowed on the open game viewing vehicle.
 There is a minimum charge for four adults per night at this venue, should your party consist of fewer persons.